 You can see where I’m going with this…So my advice is the following:

 You’ve done enough reading.
 In fact, you’ve done so much reading that you’re totally overwhelmed by all the contradictory advice.
 This overwhelm is stopping you from making a choice because you fear you’ll make the wrong one.

 The truth?
 You will always find different advice online.

 Hell, loads of the content on WriteWorldwide contradicts other advice on the internet such as whether you should select a niche (I’m a firm believer that you don’t have to choose a niche when you start writing).
 In fact, for newbies it’s such a stumbling block that I tell those who are struggling to start by not selecting one).

 And you know what, that’s okay!
-There are many different ways of skinning a cat – no one way is better than other.
+There are many different ways of skinning a cat – no one way is better than the other.

 2. Choose ONE Overall Strategy

 But at some point, you have to take a leap of faith and decide how YOU are going to get to where you want to be.
 No one can make that decision for you.
-While I’m certainly not going to force a strategy on you, I will suggest one that has worked for me.
+While I’m certainly not going to force a strategy on you, I will suggest one that has worked for myself.

 Bamidele recently interviewed me for his new book How They Started, which provides a breakdown of hour four writers went from 0 to four figures in monthly income.